Meta-analysis of diagnostic test accuracy with multiple disease stages: combining stage-specific and merged-stage data: Application of the continuous test results model

-Next, we fitted the joint model described in Section \ref{sect:overall_cont}, using both stage-specific and overall studies assuming an unrestricted variance-covariance matrix and the Box-Cox transformation class.
-We additionally explored several simplified versions of this model, by assuming a log transformation and/or different variance-covariance structures.
+Next, we fitted the joint model described in Section \ref{sect:overall_cont}, to both stage-specific and all forms of merged state data.
+We fitted several versions of the model, with different variance-covariance matrix structures (unrestricted or with particular restrictions) and pre-specifying $f() = log()$ or with $f()$ assumed to be in the Box-Cox transformation class with unknown parameter $\lambda$.
 We explored the comparative model fit, penalized for complexity, of these different versions of the model using the Deviance Information Criterion (DIC), which is defined as the sum of the residual deviance and the number of effective parameters pD \citep{spiegelhalter2002bayesian}.
 Details are available in the Supplementary Material.
-Of the models considered, the selected model based on the DIC criterion was the version assuming a Box-Cox family transformation and correlations only among the location parameters of the four states (Version 4 in the supplementary material).
-Although the uncertainty around summary estimates was reduced, relative to results from the model fitted only to stage-specific data, the estimated sensitivity at an early stage still appears to be lower than the estimated sensitivity at the very early stage for thresholds $\geq 6.5$ ng/ml.
-For example, at a threshold of 20 ng/ml (the most commonly reported threshold) the pooled sensitivity at the very early stage was estimated to be 0.52 (95\% CrI 0.36,0.71) and the pooled sensitivity at the early stage was estimated to be lower and equal to 0.40 (95\% CrI 0.22,0.59).
+Of the models considered, the selected model based on the DIC was the version assuming a Box-Cox family transformation and correlations only among the location parameters of the four states (Version 4 in the Supplementary Material).
+Although the uncertainty around summary estimates was reduced, relative to results from the model fitted only to stage-specific data, the point estimates for sensitivity at an early stage were still lower than those for very early stage for thresholds $\geq 6.5$ ng/ml.
+For example, at a threshold of 20 ng/ml (the most commonly reported threshold), the pooled sensitivity at the very early stage was estimated to be 0.52 (95\% CrI 0.36,0.71) while the pooled sensitivity at the early stage was estimated as 0.40 (95\% CrI 0.22,0.59).

-As an additional exploratory step, we fitted the joint model for tests with binary results, introduced in Section \ref{sect:binary_full}, to the data at a threshold of 20 ng/ml.
+As an additional exploratory step, we fitted the joint model for tests with binary results, introduced in Section \ref{sect:binary_full}, to the data relating to the threshold of 20 ng/ml only.
 The results are shown in Table \ref{tab:afp-res20}.
-We see that the summary estimates for the very early and early stages -- 0.36 (95\% CrI 0.19,0.54) and 0.43 (95\% CrI0.24,0.66) respectively -- were quite different to those obtained based on Version 4, and the illogical ordering of the summary sensitivities is not present in this analysis.
+The summary estimates for the very early and early stages were 0.36 (95\% CrI 0.19,0.54) and 0.43 (95\% CrI0.24,0.66) respectively.
+We see that the estimated sensitivity to detect `very early' stage HCC is quite different from that obtained from Version 4, and the illogical ordering of the summary sensitivities is not present in this analysis.